-The danger of such an age, of course, is that with more choices available of what to watch, it is more possible than ever for one to mold their own personal media stream into echo chambers that reinforce their views and tastes.
+Without question, TV is in the age of the niche.
+And that’s something to celebrate.The danger of such an age, of course, is that with more choices available of what to watch, it is more possible than ever for one to mold their own personal media stream into echo chambers that reinforce their views and tastes.

 That argument breaks down in two ways:

 - It breaks down when we consider the experience of consumers.
 The proliferation of more voices means that even if one has their own favorite media streams, they are at least offered elevator pitches of new ideas in the form of social media posts and advertisements.
 Even if one is trying only to pay attention to their favorite perspectives, smaller voices have a broad stage in a way they never before have.
 It is impossible to select one’s favorite shows or channels without at least briefly considering the vast quantities of alternatives.

 - It breaks down in the experience of creators.
 It used to be that the gatekeepers of ideas only let a very few voices through.
 With more, smaller gatekeepers comes more room for a diversity of viewpoints on the stage.
 Smaller voices that would never have seen the light of day before now can gain followings in the millions.
 They need to be sharper than ever on their elevator pitch, but if it’s a good pitch, consumers scrolling through their media buffet will notice — and they do.